 - Boil for about 10 minutes or until all vegetables are bright green and tender.

 - Remove from heat and add parsley.

-- Use an immersion blender to blend until smooth.
+- Use an immersion blender or food processor to blend until smooth.

 For a more nourishing and filling soup, use broth instead of water.
 Feel free to add any desired spices, though for illness and allergies, I find that the bland and basic soup seems most calming.